Run MCP servers

 ), default:

-ToolHive redirects SSE traffic from the client to the container's standard input and output.
+ToolHive redirects SSE or Streamable HTTP traffic from the client to the container's standard input and output.
 This acts as a secure proxy, ensuring that the container doesn't have direct access to the network or the host machine. -

 HTTP with SSE (server-sent events) (